DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/01_executive_summary.md

-realize in the electronic medium when designing for a multitude of different reading devices and e-book platforms; - small publishers are under even higher pressure to keep projects within low costs - but having to publish in one or more mediums will increase costs unless one accomplishes as much work as possible in medium independent ways; - small editions make it necessary that electronic publications are
+realize in the electronic medium when designing for a multitude of different reading devices and e-book platforms; - small publishers are under even higher pressure to keep projects within low costs - but having to publish in one or more media will increase costs unless one accomplishes as much work as possible in medium-independent ways; - small editions make it necessary that electronic publications are
 sustainable: they should not need constant investment into technical maintenance and version updates.